rmed/akamatsu/README.md

 ### `SOCIAL`

-List that contains links, and the Entypo glyphs representing those links, shown in the top right part of the page in the akamatsu theme.
+List that contains links, and the icon representing those links, shown in the top right part of the page in the akamatsu theme.

 **This should be set through the dashboard**.

+**Note**: to specify a Font Awesome icon, do so without the `fa-` prefix, as it is appended automatically.

 ### `NAVBAR`